Note: For an overview of our reviews of the best softball gloves, please check out this page.

 Thankfully in this day and age, it’s not hard at all to find a good softball glove brand.
 There are so many different variations available to players that cater to all types of players and various needs.
 The major brands are Wilson, Rawlings, and Nokona.
 All three of these brands produce gloves that range from elite-level fastpitch gloves to recreational slowpitch gloves.
 Let’s take a closer look.

 Just like the fastpitch line, Rawlings’ slowpitch selection is pretty robust.
 There are a variety of gloves for a variety of different skillsets, as well as a relatively wide range of prices.
 Though they cannot be found on Rawlings’ official store, you can find them all over the internet as well as in stores, (I always recommend trying on a glove before buying it, as there can be various differences between two gloves that are technically the same model and make).
-Rawlings offers the Rawlings Sandlot, ($89.99) which rocks a rustic look in ode to the classic baseball movie, The Sandlot.
-They also sell the Renegade, ($59.99) which is a very reliable glove for those who aren’t looking to break the bank too much.
+Rawlings offers the Rawlings Sandlot, (around $100) which rocks a rustic look in ode to the classic baseball movie, The Sandlot.
+They also sell the Renegade, (much less expensive) which is a very reliable glove for those who aren’t looking to break the bank too much.
 The Rawlings’ Player Preferred is similar, not too expensive, versatile, and comfortable.

 Nokona produces the X2 Elite, the Legend Pro, Walnut, and Generation in slowpitch models.
 The price is the same for the X2 Elite as it is for fastpitch, and is pretty much the same glove that you would be getting with the fastpitch model.
-All of these gloves retail for over $290.00, and vary in quality, size, break-in time, and other factors.
+All of these gloves retail for around $300, and vary in quality, size, break-in time, and other factors.
 If you are willing to spend, it would be worth it to try each model and pick a personal favorite.

 Rawlings has the widest selection for their purchasers.
 They have all different makes, models, sizes, and colors.
 They truly make it so everyone has a glove that will match their play-style perfectly.
 Wilson has choices for all levels as well, but not as many.
 There is pretty much one glove for each type of player, and you are usually given the opportunity to break it in the way — or as much as — you prefer.
 Nokona sells super high-quality gloves, but they are relatively expensive.
 These gloves are some of the best crafted pieces you can find, as they are made in America.
 But make sure you have the budget before committing to one!